-Dani California is one of the first singles released from the Red Hot Chili Peppers’s 2006 album Stadium Arcadium – which ended up being the last one to feature John Frusciante on the guitar.
-The album produced a great number of hits, such as the very melodic and catchy Snow (Hey Oh!), Tell Me Baby, and the slow paced balled Desecration Smile.
+Dani California is one of the first singles released from the Red Hot Chili Peppers’ 2006 album Stadium Arcadium – which ended up being the last one to feature John Frusciante on the guitar.
+The album produced a great number of hits, such as the very melodic and catchy Snow (Hey Oh!), Tell Me Baby, and the slow-paced balled Desecration Smile.

-Produced by the band’s long time associate, Rick Rubin, in 2006 came out Stadium Arcadium.
+Produced by the band’s longtime associate, Rick Rubin, in 2006 came out Stadium Arcadium.
 One of the songs that many considered to be special, in the same way Californication was back in 1999, was Dani California.
-The song was built around a very familiar timings and chord progressions – for instance, even the band themselves admitted in an interview that the very beginning of the song and the verses sounds similar to Lynard Skynard’s Sweet Home Alabama.
+The song was built around very familiar timings and chord progressions – for instance, even the band themselves admitted in an interview that the very beginning of the song and the verses sound similar to Lynard Skynard’s Sweet Home Alabama.

 What John introduced to this old-fashioned shell was his very clever use of effects and layering multiple guitar tracks over each other in order to produce a much more spacious sound.
 He intelligently builds up excitement from the very beginning on the song – which starts with just a couple of simple chords, progresses into breaking down chords into triads with some Hendrix influenced hammer-ons, and evolves fully just before the chorus as John steps onto his Boss DS-2 Turbo Distortion.

 Below is a two-part interview featuring John explaining every single part of the song, including effects, amps, and techniques he used to produce some of the sounds.